Good Practices in Supplier Relationship Management

 Embracing Technology to Strengthen SRM

 Technology plays a critical role in modern SRM.
-Supplier-facing tools, analytics, and structured workflows enable enterprisesto manage relationships at scale.
+Supplier-facing tools, analytics, and structured workflows enable enterprises to manage relationships at scale.

 Effective SRM technology supports:

-- Supplier visibility and collaboration
+- Supplier visibility and collaboration Risk and compliance monitoring

 - Efficient invoice and transaction management